 This form provides Cal OES with contact information for all relevant Subrecipient personnel.
 Information for each individual should be direct contact information.
 3. Grant Subaward Signature Authorization (Cal OES Form 2-103)

-This form provides Cal OES with signatures of authorized signers and who they authorize to sign on their behalf for all Grant Subaward-related matters.
+This form provides Cal OES with signatures of authorized signers and who they authorize to sign on their behalf for all Grant Subawardrelated matters.

-4. Grant Subaward Certification of Assurance of Compliance Assurances (Cal OES Forms 2-104)
+4. Grant Subaward Certification of Assurance of Compliance (Cal OES Form 2-104)

-These forms are a binding affirmation that the Subrecipient will comply with the following regulations and restrictions:
+This form is a binding affirmation that the Subrecipient will comply with the following regulations and restrictions:

-- State and federal civil rights laws;
+- State and federal civil rights laws

-- Drug Free Workplace;
+- Drug Free Workplace

-- California Environmental Quality Act;
+- California Environmental Quality Act

-- Federal grant fund requirements;

-- Lobbying restrictions;
+- Lobbying restrictions

-- Debarment and Suspension requirements; and
+- Debarment and Suspension requirements

-- Proof of Authority documentation from the city council/governing board.
+- Proof of Authority documentation from the city council/governing board

+- 5. Grant Subaward Budget Pages (Cal OES Form 2-106b)